-Yuso is an all new puzzle game from developer and publisher Vertical Reach releasing on Steam, Nintendo Switch and mobile platforms.
-Vertical Reach is a small independent team based in sunny Portugal and have had the pleasure of winning “Best Children’s Game” two years running in the PlayStation Premios contest with their previous titles.
+Yuso is an all-new puzzle game from developer and publisher Vertical Reach releasing on Steam, Nintendo Switch and mobile platforms.
+Vertical Reach is a small independent team based in sunny Portugal and has had the pleasure of winning “Best Children’s Game” two years running in the PlayStation Premios contest with their previous titles.

 Yuso offers a simple gameplay mechanic that is easy to learn but has enough about it to challenge the more experienced among us.
 The graphics are simple with a cute charm and playing on the go is a good way to pass a fleeting moment.
 Sometimes level completion is more a case of keep trying until you get it right rather than any in-depth master plan.